oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

 -----------------------------

 - oneCCL:
-  Allgetherv doesn't support arbitrary displacements.
+  Allgetherv does not support arbitrary displacements.
 The result is expected to be closely packed without gaps.

 - oneMPI: